Atyh078/windows-automated-hardening-tool/README.md

 ## Executing the Program
 1. download the file
-2. open dist > run powershell_hardening-win_x64.exe
+2. run powershell_hardening-win_x64.exe
-3. note: run the executable with administrative privilege
+3. note: the executable should be executed with administrative privilege

 ### References
 1. https://www.varonis.com/blog/windows-powershell-tutorials